We’ll be here for you, 24/7, during the cold weather!

 - Have a safe alternate heating source and alternate fuels available.

 Get your car ready for cold weather use.

 - Service the radiator and maintain antifreeze level; check tire tread or, if necessary, replace tires with all-weather or snow tires.

-- Keep gas tank full to avoid ice in the tank and fuel lines.
+- Keep the gas tank full to avoid ice in the tank and fuel lines.

 - Use a wintertime formula in your windshield washer.